romsson/d3-gridding/README.md

   .attr("transform", function(d) { return "translate(" + d.cx + "," + d.cy + ")"; });
 ```

-The key part is the `gridding` variable that adds position variables to the array of objects given as input:
+The magic happens with `gridding` which turns an array of JavaScript Objects, into another array with additional attributes:

 `> gridding([{}, {}, {}])`